 I suspect we all know people who are having this happen to them, but don’t know it, and we want to reach out to them.
 If you know anyone who is on a prescription drug, it is likely they are being overcharged for it.
 Please direct them to call us today for a free consultation.

 Talcum Powder Ovarian Cancer

 Talcum powder used in the genital area by women causes cancer, and talc and consumer-product companies have known this for years – but deliberately did not tell users or pull the product.
 Several juries in the past year have found this to be true.
 We are representing the families of women who have died due to talc exposure.
 Since the connection between talc and cancer was not disclosed until recently, we are looking to anyone who is currently ill or may have died of cancer of the reproductive organs, even if it was many years ago.

 If anyone you know has developed ovarian cancer while using talcum powder or has died as a result of exposure to talcum powder, we can help hold these negligent companies accountable for what they have done.
-Call us at (877) 971-7601 to learn more about your legal options.
+Call us today to learn more about your legal options.